A certain first lady once said, ‘the future belongs to those who believe in the beauty of their dreams.’

-Keeping your eyes dry whilst reading William Styron’s Sophie’s Choice?
+And keeping your eyes dry whilst reading it?
 In your dreams!

-The plot for the infamous 1979 novel (and soon after motion picture) Sophie’s Choice came about from a time of creative hardship.
+The plot for the infamous 1979 novel (and soon after motion picture movie starring Meryl Streep) Sophie’s Choice came about from a time of creative hardship.
 Styron reported his struggles to come up with a new storyline for his next book, when, as if by magic, he dreamed up the whole thing.

 “There was a merging from the dream to a conscious vision and memory of this girl named Sophie, and it was powerful because I lay there in bed with the abrupt knowledge that I was going to deal with this work of fiction […] I was seized by this absolute sense of necessity- I had to write the book.”